ARTICLES

 You are a floral designer, living and working in Melbourne.
 Is there a big competition amongst floral designers or is it a very friendly and open scene?

 "There’s a huge wish list of flowers that the team and I would love to get our hands-on.
 We’re constantly on Instagram sending each other posts we find inspiring from florists over the globe.
-Preserved and dried florals are really having their moment currently and there's some fab stuff coming out of Europe and America.
-In terms of specifics I’ve love to get my hands on some dyed Cymbidium Orchids in shades of pink, obviously, and lilac.
-I’d love to explore some more unique Anthuriums in our designs in burnt orange and red tones.
-I’m also a huge fan of Hydrangea, specifically the candy varieties.
-The team and I are also always on the hunt for the exclusive Pink Waratah."
+In terms of specifics I’ve loved to get my hands on some dyed Cymbidium orchids in shades of pink, obviously, and lilac.
+I've also gotten the chance to explore some more unique anthuriums in our designs in burnt orange and red tones.
+I’m also a huge fan of hydrangeas, specifically the candy varieties.
+My personal favourites are the phalaenopsis orchids.
+Specifically the mocha shades."

 Australia’s flower market is filled with creative floral designers.
 Why is ‘The Outback’ - known for its endless sandy deserts - such a good place for creativity in floral designs?